GSA/challenges-and-prizes/_all-challenges/1273-large-scale-metal-additive-manufacturing-challenge.md

 sidenav: false
 card-image: /assets/netlify-uploads/mamchallenge_341x160px-1-.jpg
 agency-logo: /assets/netlify-uploads/dod_seal.jpg
-tagline: The goal of this challenge is to adapt and demonstrate a large-scale MAM technology for relevant materials and geometries.
+tagline: The intent of this competition is to mature large-format MAM technology in order to produce solutions and parts that are of interest to the Department of Defense
 agency: Air Force Research Laboratory
 partner-agencies-federal: ""
 partners-non-federal: National Security Innovation Network, Wright Brothers